 You can’t develop a debt payment strategy until you know exactly what you’re up against.

 It’s time to gather up all your debts – from that $40 store credit card balance to your $30,000 car loan – and put it all in one place.

 Write down the debts you have, how much you owe on each, the interest rate, and the minimum payment.

-If you aren’t sure on the interest rate, take the time to open your accounts and find the exact number.
+If you aren’t sure about the interest rate, take the time to open your accounts to find the exact number.
 High-interest rate debt is a bigger drag on your success than low-interest debt, so you need to know which is which.